 Carbon fibers are graded based on their tensile modulus, deformation rate and degree of firmness under loading, set by the Japan Carbon Fiber Manufacturers Association or JCMA.
 Most bikes are graded intermediate, standard or high modulus, depending on the price of the frame.
 There are independent grading systems with specific marketing terms that refer to the company such as FACT and Advance Grading.

 #6 The Carbon in Carbon Fiber is not just one type of Carbon

 Contrary to the consensus, an ideal carbon-frame is an amalgam of varieties of carbon types, providing a specific function with respect to its location.
-High module is costly and hence, is used in minimum amounts in core parts like the bottom bracket, downtube and chainstays to provide resistance to pedal force for stiffening your bike.
+The high module is costly and hence, is used in minimum amounts in core parts like the bottom bracket, downtube and chainstays to provide resistance to pedal force for stiffening your bike.

 #7 The layup is the magic core that maketh the cost of a Carbon Fiber

 Carbon is lightweight even at higher weights, which can also be manipulated, unlike its counterparts.
 The nature of the stiffness can only be redirected in one direction parallel to fiber axes.
-This dependency of firmness on the orientation of the fiber is termed as anisotropism, unlike metals.
+This dependency of firmness on the orientation of the fiber is termed as anisotropic, unlike metals.

 #8 A cosmetic Weave

-The function of a weave is adding the top sheet which resists scratches, dings, dents and wear or tear of the fabric underneath.
+The function of a weave is adding the top sheet which resists scratches, dings, dents and wears or tear of the fabric underneath.
 This cosmetic layer relies on the unidirectional make and is referred to as a cosmetic skin.